Same-sex marriage in Australia

-Same-sex marriage in Australia has been legal since 9 December 2017.
-Legislation to allow same-sex marriage, the Marriage Amendment (Definition and Religious Freedoms) Act 2017, passed the Australian Parliament on 7 December 2017 and received royal assent from the Governor-General the following day.
-The law came into effect on 9 December, immediately recognising overseas same-sex marriages.
+Same-sex marriage has been legal in Australia since 9 December 2017.
+Legislation permitting same-sex marriage, the Marriage Amendment (Definition and Religious Freedoms) Act 2017, became law on 8 December 2017 and came into effect the next day.
+This immediately recognised overseas same-sex marriages.
 The first same-sex wedding under Australian law was held on 15 December 2017.
-The passage of the law followed a voluntary postal survey of all Australians, in which 61.6% of respondents supported legalisation of same-sex marriage.
+The passage of the law followed a voluntary postal survey of all Australians, in which 61.6% of respondents supported the legalisation of same-sex marriage.
+Australia was the second country in Oceania, after New Zealand, and the 23rd in the world to allow same-sex couples to marry nationwide.

 Other types of recognition for same-sex couples are also available.
 Under federal law, same-sex couples can also be recognised as de facto relationships.
 De facto couples have most of the same rights and responsibilities afforded to married couples, although these rights may be difficult to assert and are not always recognised in practice.
-Although there is no national civil union or relationships register scheme in Australia, most states and territories have legislated for civil unions or domestic partnership registries.
+Although there is no national civil union or relationship register scheme in Australia, most states and territories have legislated for civil unions or domestic partnership registries.
 Registered unions are recognised as de facto relationships under federal law.

 Prior to legalisation, 22 bills to allow same-sex marriage were introduced to Parliament between September 2004 and May 2017.
-These failed attempts came after the Howard government amended the law in August 2004 to prevent same-sex marriages.
+These failed attempts came after the Howard government amended the Marriage Act 1961 in 2004 to codify the then-exclusively heterosexual common law definition of marriage.
 The Australian Capital Territory passed a same-sex marriage law in December 2013 that was struck down by the High Court for inconsistency with federal law.